Sensory Toys for Babies, Toddlers, and Kids: A Therapist’s Top Picks - Baby Chick

 3. Crayola Touch Lights

 I love this mess-free portable finger-painting board.
-It gives great sensory feedback without the mess, so it’s perfect for on-the-go.
-It’s also great for kids who are maybe a bit aversive to messy hands.
+It provides great sensory feedback without the mess, making it perfect for on-the-go use.
+It’s also great for kids who are maybe a bit averse to messy hands.
 The music and lights make for a wonderful multi-sensory experience for your little one.

 4. Pop Tubes